-The site itself has no particular scenic value, however the wider landscape to the east is of high scenic value due its rural characteristics and undeveloped nature.
-The development does not remove a valued feature, it will however block views from Tideford Road out into the rural landscape at the point where the present opening out occurs.
-It will not block vantage points to a man-made feature, for example Landrake Church which is a dominating feature in the surrounding landscape.
+The site has no particular scenic value.
+It does not remove a valued feature, interrupt or block any significant view from a vantage point to a natural or man made feature, for example Landrake Church which is a dominating feature in the surrounding landscape.